 Privacy settings will help to avoid ad networks tracking your info.
 You can set the browser set up to prevent tracking all cookies.
 But certain websites require cookies, and it’s not a good option to avoid all of them.

 Also, you can prevent cross-site tracking.
 Cross-site tracking means collecting data from users across the websites they visit.
 It can restrict by enabling Privacy settings.
-All this can be available under the Safari settings iPhone.
+All this can be available under the Safari settings on iPhone.

 Who doesn’t love the incognito mode?
-Private browsing will not save any browsing history, including pages, usernames, or password information, etc. Safari removes everything upon closing the Private tab, including cookies.
+Private browsing will not save any browsing history, including pages, usernames, password information, etc. Safari removes everything upon closing the Private tab, including cookies.

 I would love to search for some stuff quickly without leaving any history trails.
-Because we may forget to clear history, and it may cause some personal problems later.
+Because we may forget to clear history, it may cause some personal problems later.
 Hence, I prefer the Private browsing mode at certain times.

 Text Copying and Quick Sharing